guilhermeelkadri/cookbook/README.md

 ## Directory Descriptions

 - **exercises**: This directory contains a set of C++ exercise files that cover various programming concepts and challenges.
-You can use these exercises to practice and improve your C++ skills.
+These exercises is used to practice and improve C++ skills.

 - **STL_containers**: This directory contains examples of using Standard Template Library (STL) containers in C++.
 The `src` subdirectory further contains individual source files for different STL containers.